truthcoin/www.truthcoin.info/_posts/2018-06-21-bit-assets.md

 While they *are* important features, I don't see the need for them *at the consensus layer* of any protocol[^11].

 [^11]: After all, blockchain technology cannot "magically" compel actions [dividend payments / CEO firings], except perhaps in an absurd case where the entire corporate system (including all sales, accounting, cash flow, labor, etc.) was on a blockchain.
-But, to me, such a case would itself be describe *a new blockchain*.
+But, to me, such a case would itself be describing *a new blockchain*.
 Specifically, a new *sidechain* [doing whatever it was the proposed crypto-corporation was supposed to be doing].

 Instead, I am confident that they are best done outside the protocol.